 As I continue my quest to everything I can, I look for any opportunity to play private clubs.
 Yesterday, I was able to sign up for a “member for a day” outing at Lomas Santa Fe Country Club in Solana Beach.
 The name may sound familiar because there is another course there, Lomas Santa Fe Executive Golf Course.

 I don’t know the relation between the two.
 The executive course is open to the public, but the private one is not.
-They have separate clubhouses, but the same basic logo, so there is some connection I suppose.
+They have separate clubhouses down the street from one another, but the same basic logo, so there is some connection I suppose.

 Lomas Santa Fe is managed by American Golf, which offers member for a day deals on their various SoCal private clubs from time to time.
 However, it has been awhile since I’ve seen one available at Lomas Santa Fe, so it was a good time to jump on the opportunity.
 The price was $65 and it was a shotgun start.
 A friend and I signed up and were scheduled in the middle of the group as a twosome, but we were able to negotiate our way to be in the lead group.
 It made a huge difference as we had plenty of open holes in front of us and never really had to wait all morning.

 The course is a fun one.
-It’s a Billy Bell, Jr. design, so it has a pretty old school vibe that’s reminiscent of plenty of courses throughout Southern California.
+It’s a William F. Bell design, so it has a pretty old school vibe that’s reminiscent of plenty of courses throughout Southern California.
 The terrain here is fairly hilly and there are plenty of houses that have been developed around the course, so at times it feels somewhat tight throughout the property.
 And, as with a lot of these older courses, it has some quirks that you’ll probably either love or hate (usually depending on how you play).
 It’s definitely more of a target/strategy kind of course than “grip it and rip it.”

 There are some narrow sections and some really severe, tricky doglegs with cross-canted fairways sloping away from the corners.
-The first hole, a very doglegged par-5 is maybe the most extreme of them all.
+The first hole, which is a very doglegged par-5, is maybe the most extreme of them all.
 It’s definitely one of those courses that suits a membership crowd because you probably have to play it a lot to really figure out how to play certain holes strategically.

 The hills get steeper on the back nine, but that side is a few hundred yards shorter than the front.
 A few holes play straight uphill like the back-to-back par-4s, 12 and 13.
 Then others play significantly downhill.
 The par-4 11th is a really fun one that is drivable for some.
 You just don’t have a ton of room for error.
 The par-3 14th is also a good hole with a pretty big drop-off from tee to green.